-The purpose of the Senior Adult Ministry is to create, encourage and sustain within our church family and the community at large a warm spirit of caring, appreciation and nurture for persons who are retired.
-We do this through planned social activities, Bible studies, care ministries and outreach opportunities.
+The purpose of the Senior Adult Ministry is to create, encourage, and sustain within our church family and the community at large a warm spirit of caring, appreciation, and nurture for persons who are retired.
+We do this through planned social activities, Bible studies, care ministries, and outreach opportunities.
 For more information on any of these ministries, write to Craig Koskela or phone 533-2092, ext.
 2028, unless specified otherwise.

-Senior Adult Bible Study
+Senior Adult Bible Fellowship

 JOY (Just Older Youth) Choir

 The JOY choir meets regularly for rehearsals and performs at nearby retirement facilities in the spring and fall.
 We’re not looking for “great voices,” but voices who desire to “make a joyful noise” for the Lord.
 For more information, call Jo Albrite, 533-7329.